photo of a man in a suit jacket

 Messoud Ashina, MD, PhD, DMSc

-Professor of Neurology
+Professor of Neurology | Centre Leader

 Messoud Ashina, MD, is a professor of neurology in the faculty of health and medical sciences, University of Copenhagen, Denmark.
-Professor Ashina received his Doctor of Medicine degree at the Azerbaijan Medical University.
+Professor Ashina received his doctor of medicine degree at the Azerbaijan Medical University.
 He completed his residency in neurology at the University of Copenhagen.
 Dr. Ashina received his PhD and DMSc degrees at the University of Copenhagen.

 Professor Ashina has been actively involved in headache research since 1995.
 His research interests include experimental migraine and cluster headache models, neuroimaging, novel antimigraine drug targets, the mechanism of migraine, and the action of antimigraine medications.
-He has authored over 400 papers, abstracts, and book chapters on the topic of headache, including migraine and cluster headache.
+He has authored over 600 papers, abstracts, and book chapters on the topic of headache, including migraine and cluster headache.

 Interviews from Messoud Ashina, MD, PhD, DMSc